dhirajmahato/Foundation_of_Data_Science_IIMB/Week2: Probability_Theory.md

 #### 2. Joint Probability
 Let A and B be two events in a sample space. joint probability of the two events, written as P (A∩B)

+### Association Rule Learning
+a methhod of finding association between different entities in a database.
+In a retail context, association rule learning is a method to find association relationships that exist between frequently purchased items.